TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 There is a [list of required primitives available](./required_primitives.txt).
 The list contains primitives that TA3 systems expect to be available for execution by any TA2 system.

+## Standard port

+A standard port for TA2-TA3 API on which TA2 should listen for connections from a TA3 is 45042.

 ## Protocol version

 To support easier debugging `SearchSolutionsRequest` and `SearchSolutionsResponse` messages contain a version of the protocol